PlatosTwin/LawSchoolData/docs/index.markdown

     interactive experience, among other things allowing users to: pan and zoom, using the toolbar at the top of each plot; adjust the x and y axes, by hovering over an axis at the middle or at either end; and highlight and hide the data sets represented in the legend, by single- or double-clicking on the traces.

   <p></p>

+  Unless otherwise noted, all comparison groups are drawn from LawSchoolData.org, holds and withdrawls are not
+    included in calculations, and waitlist -> rejected, waitlist -> accepted, and waitlist -> withdrawn reports are treated as waitlists.
+Because there appears to be some inconsistency in the self-reporting of the decision date for waitlist -> rejected, waitlist -> accepted, and waitlist -> withdrawn reports—some users update their decision date upon second notification while others leave it unchanged since receiving the waitlist notice—it is likely that some waitlist data are erroneous.

+  <p></p>

   Those interested in examining the source code may wish to visit the